nerkar/Angular2Initializer/README.md

 2. click on Download Zip from the link https://github.com/nerkar/angular2Initializer/

-3 unzip folder.
+3 unzip folder. <br>
-4 copy and paste  Angular2Initializer.exe into the directory where you want to create your Angular2  project.
+4 copy and paste  Angular2Initializer.exe into the directory where you want to create your Angular2  project. <br>
-5 Run Angular2Initializer.exe  as administrator mode.
+5 Run Angular2Initializer.exe  as administrator mode. <br>
-6 (if smart screen shows then click on "Run Any Way"
+6 (if smart screen shows then click on "Run Any Way"  <br>
-7 wait for while as  it will take time to install package, depends upon your internet speed.
+7 wait for while as  it will take time to install package, depends upon your internet speed. <br>

-8. it will open browser showing   "Angular2 project setup successfully"
+8. it will open browser showing   "Angular2 project setup successfully" <br>